JonathanPitre/Intune.HV.Tools/README.md

 Add-NetworkToConfig -VSwitchName 'Default Switch'
 ```

-<code>VSwitchName</code> autocompletes to the available virtual switches already created in your Hyper-V environment.
+`VSwitchName` autocompletes to the available virtual switches already created in your Hyper-V environment.
 At the moment you can only have one network config in your environment.

 ### Get HV.Tools configuration